-Our Board of Directors is led by our Executive Chairman, Michael T. Cullen.
-As Executive Chairman, Dr. Cullen (a) is responsible for calling and presiding over meetings of the Board, (b) presides over our meetings of stockholders, (c) holds primary responsibility in setting Board agendas, (d) has the ability to represent us with external stakeholders.
-On October 31, 2018, the Board elected Dr. Cullen to fill vacancies in the additional roles of President and Chief Executive Officer.
-We believe that having the same individual serve as Chairman of the Board and Chief Executive Officer is appropriate, at this time, as it both maintains the functionality of our Board of Directors and is an efficient use of Company resources.
-On March 19, 2020 our Board of Directors designated Mr. Mathiesen as our Vice Chair and lead independent director.
-As Vice Chair and lead independent directors, (b) presiding at meetings of the Board in the absence of, or upon the request of, the Chairman, (c) approving the scheduling of Board meetings as well as the agenda and materials for each Board meeting and executive session of the Board's non-employee, independent directors and the Executive Chairman, (e) meeting regularly with the Executive Chairman, (f) communicating with stockholders as appropriate, and (g) approving and coordinating the retention of advisors and consultants who report directly to the non-employee, independent members of the Board, except as otherwise required by applicable law or any applicable exchange rules or listing standards.
+The positions of Chairman of the Board and Chief Executive Officer have been held by separate individuals since Dr. Simpson joined our Company as President and Chief Executive Officer in July 2020.
+We believe the separation of those roles has strengthened the Company's governance.
+In part because the position of Chairman of the Board is held by an executive officer, in March 2020, our Board of Directors designated Mr. Mathiesen to serve as its Vice Chair and as lead independent director.
+As Vice Chair and lead independent director, Mr. Mathiesen is responsible for (a) presiding over all executive sessions of non-employee, independent directors, (b) presiding at meetings of the Board in the absence of, or upon the request of, the Executive Chairman, (c) approving the scheduling of Board meetings as well as the agenda and materials for each Board meeting and executive session of the Board's non-employee, independent directors, (d) serving as a liaison and supplemental channel of communication between the non-employee, independent directors and the Executive Chairman, (e) meeting regularly with the Executive Chairman, (f) communicating with stockholders as appropriate, and (g) approving and coordinating the retention of advisors and consultants who report directly to the non-employee, independent members of the Board, except as otherwise required by applicable law or any applicable exchange rules or listing standards.